tambetm/minecraft-py34-ubuntu1404/README.md

 pip install -e .
 ```

-  Installation automatically downloads the appropriate Malmo version and unzips it to package directory.

 3. To precompile Minecraft classes so that subsequent starts will be faster run following snippet:
   ```
 import logging